Diocese of Madison: 1946 to 2003

 The Diocese of Madison was established on January 9, 1946, by Pope Pius XII.
-The diocese was created out of territory from the Archdiocese of Milwaukee and the Dioceses of La Crosse and Green Bay.
+It was created out of territory from the Archdiocese of Milwaukee and the Dioceses of La Crosse and Green Bay.
 The pope selected Bishop William O'Connor from the Diocese of Superior as the first bishop of Madison.

 During O'Connor's tenure, the diocese grew from 135 priests serving 82,000 Catholics to 290 priests serving 180,640 Catholics.
 In his first year as bishop, O'Connor established the Blessed Martin Guild to promote racial understanding and convert more minorities to Catholicism.
 He also founded Holy Name Seminary in Madison in 1965.
-As part of the Second Vatican Council's reforms, he established a diocesan priest senate in 1966.
-O'Connor resigned in 1967.
+O'Connor resigned as bishop of Madison in 1967.

 In 1967, Pope Paul VI appointed Auxiliary Bishop Cletus F. O'Donnell from the Archdiocese of Chicago as the second bishop of Madison.
 He established ministries for the deaf and the developmentally disabled.
 He also encouraged adult education and created a religious education consultants program to help individual parishes.

 After O'Donnell retired in 1992, Pope John Paul II named Bishop William Bullock of the Diocese of Des Moines to replace him.
-The pope declared Reverend Mazzuchelli, a pioneer priest in the region from the 19th century, as venerable in 1993.
+The pope declared Mazzuchelli, a pioneer priest in the region from the 19th century, as venerable in 1993.
 In 1995, Bullock closed Holy Name Seminary.
-Bullock retired in 2003.
+He retired as bishop of Madison in 2003.